JetBrains/intellij-sdk-docs/topics/ui/controls/got_it_tooltip.md

 ### New feature

-Suggest a new feature contextually when the user has started working with a tool.
-Don't show a tooltip on a startup.
+Teach users about a new feature contextually when they start working with a tool.
+Describe the behavior and what is the benefit for users.

 <table style="none" border="false">
   <tr>